Lindsey Graham Compares Adam Schiff Collusion Claims To JFK Assassination Conspiracy Theories

 “He is the Jim Garrison figure trying to look for somebody who actually shot President Kennedy,” Graham said of Schiff.

-As previously reported by The Inquisitr, after nearly two years of intense and wide-ranging investigations into Russian election interference and possible coordination between the Trump campaign and official Moscow, Special Counsel Robert Mueller submitted his final report to Attorney General William Barr.
+As previously reported by The Inquisitr, after nearly two years of intense and wide-ranging investigations into Russian election interference and possible coordination between the Trump campaign and official Moscow, special counsel Robert Mueller submitted his final report to Attorney General William Barr.

 Quoting Mueller, Barr wrote in his summary of the report that the “investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”

 Virtually all prominent Democrats have called on Barr to release the full report as soon as possible, but many are doubling down on collusion and conspiracy claims.
-House Intelligence Chairman Adam Schiff remains perhaps the most vocal Democratic proponent of the Trump-Russia theory, which is why he is being targeted by Congressional Republicans, Lindsey Graham included.
+House Intelligence Chairman Adam Schiff remains perhaps the most vocal Democratic proponent of the Trump-Russia theory, which is why he is being targeted by Congressional Republicans and Graham.

-Schiff is not only doubling down on collusion claims, but also promising more investigations and wide-ranging legal action, threatening both William Barr and Robert Mueller with subpoenas.
+Schiff is not only doubling down on collusion claims, but also promising more investigations and wide-ranging legal action, threatening both Barr and Mueller with subpoenas.
 In a recent interview, Schiff promised to make Mueller and Barr testify before Congress.

 Sen. Lindsey Graham says he will use his authority as Senate Judiciary chair to potentially "look into the other side" now that special counsel Robert Mueller’s investigation is complete. https://t.co/myETd8XM6R pic.twitter.com/8LGv02eqL2